Diamonds Are Forever Retro Review: Farewell, Sean Connery

 We’ve now come to the sixth James Bond movie in our Retro Review series.
 If this is your first time, then a Retro Review is what it sounds like: a review of something older that we missed the first time around.
 I’ve been working my way through the James Bond series.
 I was pretty unfamiliar with it, beyond the usual things that everybody knows (“Bond, James Bond,” etc.).
 And now we’re on a first name basis.
 So let’s get started on my Diamonds Are Forever Retro Review.

-And if you’re new here, start at the beginning with Dr. No.
+And if you’re new here, start at the beginning with our Dr. No retro review.

 image via Eon Productions and United Artists

 And now it’s really over.
-After a brief pause with On Her Majesty’s Secret Service, we’ve come to Sean Connery’s last turn in the official run of James Bond movies.
+After a brief pause with On Her Majesty’s Secret Service (read our retro review), we’ve come to Sean Connery’s last turn in the official run of James Bond movies.
 He, of course, would go on to appear in Never Say Never Again, but for all intents and purposes, this is the end.